behrouzhs/svdns/README.md

 For `vocab_count` it is good to limit the vocabulary to the words occuring at least `-min-count` times.
 This option will remove extremely rare words from the vocabulary.

-For `cooccur` you need to use a proper `window-size`.
-Reasonable range for `window-size` is between 5 and 15.
+For `cooccur` you need to use a proper `-window-size`.
+Reasonable range for `-window-size` is between 5 and 15.

 For our algorithm `svdns` there are several switches that can be used: